hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - H1: Social information leads to better recall of the data shown.

-- H2: Congruence in social signal leads to higher trust, and higher likelihood of updating their beliefs.
+- H2: Congruence in social signals leads to higher trust, and higher likelihood of updating their beliefs.

 - H3a: Congruent-HighConsensus leads to higher trust and higher likelihood to update beliefs; Incongruent-HighCnsensus leads to the opposite results.